filippo-ferrando/howToFlashARaspberry/README.md

 ## Now we have all we need!

-Take you micro sd and insert it in to the pc.
+Take you micro sd and insert it into the pc.

 Then open balenaEtcher and select your iso image.